Solve-Along-A-Murder-She-Wrote

 Cult show in Paignton

-The fabulous shows feature an interactive screening of the classic Murder, She Wrote episode ‘A Christmas Secret’.
+The fabulous show features an interactive screening of the classic Murder, She Wrote episode ‘A Christmas Secret’.

-Watch as Cabot Cove gets caught up in murder and mayhem over the festive season, in a murder mystery only JB Fletcher (or you!) can solve
+Cabot Cove gets caught up in murder and mayhem over the festive season, in a murder mystery only JB Fletcher (or you!) can solve.

 Solve-Along-A-Murder-She-Wrote is a unique and hilarious night featuring games, prizes and audience participation, with special permission from NBC Universal Television.